La Poste (France): Kingdom of France

 During the Middle Ages, postal delivery in France was not organised by the state and was provided by private enterprise.
-University envoys dominated the market from the 13th century onwards.
+University envoys dominated the market from 13th century onwards.
 In 1477, King Louis XI created coaching inns to deliver his own letters.
 These inns were for temporary use and usually led to battlefields.
 In 1576, royal mail delivery was further improved with the creation of the office of royal envoy.
 Royal envoys were allowed to provide services to private individuals.
 They prefigured modern postal services and their existence led to the appearance of the first post offices at the end of the 16th century.

-The first set fees appeared in 1627 for letters sent to Bordeaux, Lyon, Toulouse and Dijon.
+The first set of fees appeared in 1627 for letters sent to Bordeaux, Lyon, Toulouse and Dijon.
 As with the rest of Europe, stamps did not exist in France at that time and mail was paid for by the recipient.
 The first map of post roads was published in 1632 and a book compiling lists of roads and inns including distances and fees to be paid was released in 1707.
 A new edition was released every two years until 1859.
 The country already had 623 coaching inns in 1632 and the figure reached 800 at the beginning of the 18th century.
 A ferme générale was created for mail services in 1672, which meant that postal services started to be subject to taxation.
 Tax officers progressively bought private postal companies and university envoys became subjects to the ferme générale in 1719.
 International treaties regarding postal services were signed with neighbouring countries under Louis XIV.

 Birth of a national postal service

 During the French Revolution French postal services progressively became a fully public service.
 Directors of post offices lost their privileges in 1789 and their position became subject to universal suffrage.
 The ferme générale was abolished two years later and post offices started to be directly administered by the state.
-As a reaction to commonplace opening of letters by the royal authorities, an oath of confidentiality became compulsory for post employees in 1790.
-The first French mail coach appeared in 1793 and the first telegram in the world was delivered in 1794 with the Chappe optical transmitter on the Paris-Lille line.
+As a reaction to the commonplace opening of letters by the royal authorities, an oath of confidentiality became compulsory for post employees in 1790.
+The first French mail coach appeared in 1793 and the first telegram in the world was delivered in 1794 with Claude Chappe's optical telegraph on the Paris-Lille line.

 After the Revolution, French postal services continued their modernisation.
 An 1801 decree reasserted the state monopoly on mail delivery, postal orders were created in 1817 and postage stamps were introduced in 1849, nine years after they were invented in the United Kingdom.
-A rural service was implemented in 1830 with a mail delivery in rural areas every two days.
+A rural service was implemented in 1830 with mail delivery in rural areas every two days.
 The delivery became daily from 1832.

 France was a founding member of the General Postal Union in 1874.
 The organisation became the Universal Postal Union in 1879.